-Physical and Natural Sciences

-ASTR 270: General Astronomy (3)

-BIOL 202: Genetics (4)

-BIOL 203L; Ecology and Evolution (4)

-BIOL 204L: Plant and Animal Form and Function (4)

-CHEM 122/124L: General Chemistry II(3)/General Chemistry II Lab (1)

-CHEM 212: Integrated Organic Chemistry and

-Biochemistry (4)

-EPS 201L: Earth History (4)

-EPS 203: Earth Resources and Man (3)

-EPS 251: Meteorology (3)

-PHYC 160L: General Physics Laboratory (1)

-PHYC 161: General Physics (3)

-PHYC 161L: General Physics Laboratory (1)

-PHYC 167: Problems in General Physics (1)

-PHYC 168: Problems in General Physics (1)

-Humanities (Maximum 3 credit hours)

-Select any UNM core course in this area.

-Note: For UNM students working toward a B.S. in ENVS or a B.S. or B.A. in EPS, selected courses in engineering, computer science, anthropology, or geography may also be used, but only with permission from the main campus departments of ENVS or EPS.

-Associate of Science in Pre-Engineering

-About the Program

-This program represents the course work for the first two years of the baccalaureate degree at UNM Albuquerque Campus and is in compliance with the New Mexico Pre-Engineering Transfer Module..
+Physical/Natural Sciences BIOL 227L: Human Anatomy and Physiology Laboratory I (1) BIOL 228L: Human Anatomy and Physiology Laboratory II (1) BIOL 123: Biology for Health Related Sciences and Non-Majors (3) BIOL 124L: Biology for Health Related Sciences and Non-Majors Lab (1) BIOL 201: Molecular and cell biology (4) BIOL 202: Genetics (4) BIOL 239L: Microbiology for Health Sciences and Non-Majors (4) CHEM 111L: Elements of General Chemistry (4) CHEM 121: General Chemistry I (3) CHEM123L: General Chemistry I Laboratory (1) CHEM 122: General Chemistry II (3) CHEM124L: General Chemistry II (1) CHEM 212: Integrated Organic Chemistry and Biochemistry (4) PHYC 151: General Physics (3) PHYC 151L: General Physics Laboratory (1) PHYC 152: General Physics (3) PHYC 152L: General Physics Laboratory (1) Mathematics and Statistics MATH 121: College Algebra (3) and MATH 107: Problem for MATH 121 (1) MATH 123: Trigonometry (3) MATH 150: Precalculus (3) MATH 180: Elements of Calculus I (3) and MATH 110: Problems for MATH 180 (1) MATH 162: Calculus I (4) STAT 145: Introduction to Statistics (3) MATH 129: A survey of Mathematics (3) MATH 181: Elements of Calculus II (3) Note: These courses emphasize critical thinking and problem-solving Computer Science CS 150L: Computing for Business Students (3) Communication CJ 130: Public Speaking (3) CJ 221: Interpersonal Communication (3) Nutrition NUTR 244: Human Nutrition (3) NUTR 120: Nutrition for Health (3) Foreign Language (maximum 3 credit hours) Select 1 UNM Core Curriculum course in this area Select 1 UNM Core Curriculum course in this area Fine arts (maximum 3 credit hours) Humanities (maximum 3 credit hours) Select any one from the following if not already counted in your degree PHIL 101: Introduction to Philosophy [Introduction to Philosophical Problems] (3) PHIL 102: Current Moral Problems (3) PHIL 156: Reasoning and Critical Thinking (3) Note: These emphasize courses critical thinking and problem-solving Writing and speaking (maximum 3 credit hours) Select any UNM Core Curriculum course in this area not already counted in your degree Associate of Science in Pre-Engineering About the Program This program represents the course work for the first two years of the baccalaureate degree at UNM Albuquerque Campus and is in compliance with the New Mexico Pre-Engineering Transfer Module..
 The courses are pertinent to all fields of engineering: mechanical, chemical, nuclear, civil, construction and computer.
 Students with this degree are qualified to enter the work force as technicians in various engineering fields or to continue their studies to the baccalaureate level.

-Specific Requirements

-1. A minimum of 66 credit hours with a minimum grade point average of 2.2 overall, with a grade of 2.5 or better in any any specifically required course.
+Specific Requirements 1.
+A minimum of 66 credit hours with a minimum grade point average of 2.2 overall, with a grade of 2.5 or better in any any specifically required course.
 At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.
 It is strongly recommended that the student check the specific requirements for the BS in the particular area of engineering of interest (chemical and nuclear, civil, electrical and computer, mechanical etc.) in order to make the best choices among the optional courses.

-2. Writing and Speaking (9 credit hours)

-ENGL 101: Composition I: Exposition (3)

-ENGL 102: Composition II: Analysis & Argument (3)

-ENGL 219 Technical Writing (3)

-3. Engineering and Computer Science (6 credit hours)

-CS 151L: Computer Programming Fundamentals for Non-Majors (3) and

-3 credit hours selected from:
+2. Writing and Speaking (9 credit hours) ENGL 101: Composition I: Exposition (3) ENGL 102: Composition II: Analysis & Argument (3) ENGL 219 Technical Writing (3) 3.
+Engineering and Computer Science (6 credit hours) CS 151L: Computer Programming Fundamentals for Non-Majors (3) And 3 credit hours selected from: